RealDaniG/QFS/evidence/diagnostic/QFSV13.5_AUTONOMOUS_AUDIT_REPORT.md

 4. Add integration tests for DRV_Packet → SDK → HSMF → Treasury → Ledger flows and capture deterministic replay artifacts.
 5. Enhance this script to parse more evidence JSONs (e.g., `QFSV13_FULL_COMPLIANCE_AUDIT_REPORT.json`) and include their results directly.

+## 8. ATLAS x QFS Integration Gaps

+This system has been assessed for integration with the ATLAS social platform.
+Some gaps are ATLAS-layer only (UX, onboarding, Learn Hub), while others are joint (API contracts, event schemas, appeals, ledger explorer, AEGIS guard).

+Non-determinism risks that involve time-based behavior, randomness, external APIs, and concurrency have been explicitly tagged in the [ATLAS-QFS-GAP-ANALYSIS.md](../../ATLAS-QFS-GAP-ANALYSIS.md) report for use as inputs to future Zero-Sim audits.

 ---

 ### Appendix: Baseline Evidence Snapshot